AztecProtocol/aztec-packages/yellow-paper/docs/decentralisation/p2p-network.md

 ### Network Capacity

-Transactions are composed of a number of data elements and can vary in size.
-The transaction size is predominantly based on their deployment of any public bytecode and the private kernel proof.
+Transactions are composed of several data elements and can vary in size.
+The transaction size is determined largely by the private kernel proof and whether the transaction deloys any public bytecode.
 A typical transaction that emits a private note and an unencrypted log, makes a public call and contains a valid proof would consume approximately 40Kb of data.
 A transaction that additionally deploys a contract would need to transmit the public bytecode on top of this.

 | Element | Size |
 | ------- | ---------------- |